What you need to know about studying English literature and creative writing

 Studying literature is so much more than just reading.
 It’s an immersive experience, where the power of words is the gateway to understanding what it means to be human.
 By analysing the ideas articulated in literature, our students develop excellent interpretive and communication skills, making them highly employable.

-"Our broad learning experience encompasses contact with published authors and writers, workshops and placement opportunities.
-Surrey students are taught by writers – and learn to think like writers."
+"Our broad learning experience encompasses contact with published specialists and creative writers and offers workshops and placement opportunities.
+Surrey students are taught by creative writers and literary critics – and learn to think like writers and critics, developing the creative and analytical skills that are highly valued by a wide range of employers."

 "The academic staff and facilities at Surrey are extremely helpful!
 After immersing myself in lectures and seminars, I realised that academic staff are passionate about the subject and want you to achieve your best potential."